 Coming up with promotions which are limited to your off-peak days, say Monday to Thursday, is a great way to incentivise visits during those times.
 It might seem counterproductive to give items away for cheaper during times when every penny counts, but if it gets more people through your doors, it's definitely worth it.

 A good way to combat those uneasy feelings for offers during these times is by only offering promotions for items with greater profit margins.
 For example, alcohol usually gives better margins than food.
 It might seem really risky but it really does help improve the number of customers dining at restaurants.
-In fact, this study found that 8 in 10 consumers will visit a restaurant in off-peak times, only if they receive a discount.
+In fact, a study found that 8 in 10 consumers will visit a restaurant in off-peak times, only if they receive a discount.
 If you provide good food and service, they might just end up coming back during peak time, too.

 One of the most important things to remember when it comes to off-peak promotions is to make sure you promote to current customers during your peak times.
 Little ads on the tables or putting out a pavement board with your offer on is a good strategy.
 Whatever you decide to offer, it's not going to work if people don't know you're offering it.
 So make sure you plug it everywhere you can.